nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_PERMANENT_STATE.md

 - Created a submission button component
 - Added an event handler to capture button clicks
 - Implemented the function to convert transient state to permanent state
-- Made POST requests to save data to our JSON Server API
+- Made a POST request with `fetch()` to save data to our JSON Server API
-- Used the Network tab to inspect HTTP requests and responses
+- Used the Network tab to inspect HTTP POST requests and responses
-- Created and dispatched custom events

 ## 🔜 Next Steps